blibdoolpoolp/StarfieldFiles/README.md.saved.bak.md

 2. A mostly empty StarfieldCustom.ini template that has only been altered to enable modding, but no mods or tweaks applied.

-### Directory Structure
+### Root Folder & It’s Subfolders

-#### <u>Root Folder:</u> As discussed previously, the “Root” folder of your game install directory is where you place most mods, either in this folders itself, or one of it's subfolders.
+Root Folder: As discussed previously, the “Root” folder of your game install directory is where you place most mods.
 I will explain now what types of mods go where inside of this directory.

-`GamePass “Root” Directory` Located in: “\<GamePass Install Directory>\Starfield\Content\”
-`Steam “Root” Directory` Located in: “\<Path to Steam>\Steam\steamapps\common\Starfield\”
+`GamePass “Root” Directory` Located in: “<GamePass Install Directory>\ Starfield\Content\” `Steam “Root” Directory` Located in: “<Path to Steam>\Steam\steamapps\common\Starfield\”

+Text (.txt) files: These files contain batch commands, the main one being “combined.txt” which houses the bulk of our commands in one convenient file.
+Additionally, if you have some other script/text files you want assigned to a hotkey (using the Starfield Hotkeys mod), or if you only need to use it once or occasionally, not every startup of the game, you could place those in the root folder as well.
+These files should be placed in the root directory itself, with the Starfield.exe file.
-**Root Subfolders & Directories - (For mods editing the UI, Textures, Audio, etc.)**

-* Within the Data folder inside root, there are multiple other folders that correspond to different types of mods, including:
-    * an Interface folder (UI mods), where mods adjusting the inventory screens, HUD, etc. go
-    * Textures folder, for reskins of items, characters, weapons, armors, etc.
-    * Sounds folder for… sound replacements..
+Directories - UI, Textures, Audio, etc.: Within the Data folder inside root, there are multiple other folders that correspond to different types of mods, including an Interface folder (UI mods), Textures for reskins of items, sounds for… sound replacements..
 You get the idea.
 Usually though, the mod provides you with a Data folder inside of the mod’s zip folder that you just drag into the root folder, and it will automatically merge with the existing Data folder and put all of the contained files in the right place.

-Text (.txt) files: These files contain batch commands, the main one being “combined.txt” which houses the bulk of our commands in one convenient file.
-Additionally, if you have some other script/text files you want assigned to a hotkey (using the Starfield Hotkeys mod), or even one you only plan on using temporarily, you should place those in the root folder as well.
-These files should be placed in the root directory itself, with the Starfield.exe file.

-<u>Directory – Hotkeys:</u> This folder will be automatically created in the root folder, alongside the Data folder and Starfield.exe, when you run the Starfield Hotkeys mod by registrator2000.
+Directory – Hotkeys: This folder will be automatically created in the root folder, alongside Data and Starfield.exe, when you run the Starfield Hotkeys mod by registrator2000.
 This folder houses the Hotkeys.ini file which is where you can add keybinds for a large amount of in-game actions or console commands.
 Additionally, you can use it to create “Macros” (or aliases) for other console commands if you so desire.
 Such as “gimme=player.additem f 10000”, where every time you type gimme into the console, the player.additem f 10000 console command is used much more simply.

 NOTE: The file that creates the Hotkeys folder and sets up the initial Hotkeys.ini file also creates a symlinked version of the Hotkeys folder into the “\My Documents\My Games\Starfield\” folder so the StarfieldCustom.ini can reference it, so do not be alarmed when you see the “second” folder, it’s just a symlinked copy.